 Students may find taking courses in Political Science and International Relations, European and European Union Studies, Criminal Justice, Human Services, and Sociology alongside their major particularly useful.

-With their expertise in policies, media impact, and communicating complex information to a range of audiences, graduates of the Political Communication major are well equipped for roles in government, non-profit sectors, business, journalism, and creative communication industries.
-Political Communication graduates will have the ability to work in a variety of settings globally.
+With their expertise in policies, media impact, and communication complex information to a range of audiences, graduates of the Political Communication major are well equipped for roles in government, non-profit sectors, corporate, and creative communication industries.
+Political Communication graduates will have the ability to work in a variety of global settings.

 They would make ideal communication advisors or consultants, data analysts, political commentators, marketers, and public relations coordinators.